latrop/sdss_downloader/README.md

 			       files as it is, you must not rename or unpack them).
 SWarp package have to be installed on your system.

+    -p, --ps		       Download psFields files (if you want to get a PSF data).
+Will be stored into downloads/ps directory.

 OUTPUT